 What Is Polydrug Use?

 Using more than one drug at a time is known as polydrug use.
 This intensifies the effects of any individual drug and makes them more dangerous.
-For example, alcohol can intensify the effects of painkillers, but taking these drugs together makes it more likely that the user will stop breathing.
+It also can create new, more euphoric highs.
+For example, alcohol can intensify the effects of Painkillers, but taking these drugs together makes it more likely that the user will stop breathing.

 The greatest risk of polydrug use is “combined drug intoxication.”
 Combined drug intoxication is a common cause of emergency room visits and has claimed the lives of countless individuals.
 The greatest risk of combined drug intoxication is death.

 Some of the side effects of combining drugs include: